thinkSRS/srsgui/docs/source/example.rst

 simulated waveform that runs without any real oscilloscope.

-Note that the square wave edge calculation is crude, and causing modulation in pulse width that shows side bands in FFT spectrum, if the set frequency is not comensurated with the sampling rate.
-To generate clean square wave, the rising and falling edges should have at least two points to represent exact phase. direct transition from low to high without any intermediate points suffers from subtle modulation in time domain, but side bands from modulation appear in FFT.
-I just keep it as is, becase the pattern looks pretty.
+Note that the square wave edge calculation is crude, and causing modulation in pulse width that shows side bands in FFT spectrum, if the set frequency is not commensurated with the sampling rate.
+To generate clean square wave, the rising and falling edges should have at least two points to represent exact phase.
+Direct transition from low to high without any intermediate points suffers from subtle modulation in time domain, which manifests as side bands in FFT.
+This is a common problem in digital signal processing.
+It is not a problem in the real world, because the signal is analog, and the sampling rate is limited by the bandwidth of the signal.

 .. literalinclude:: ../../srsgui/examples/oscilloscope example/tasks/fourth.py
     :language: Python
     :linenos:

-That's all Folks!